hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 }
 {% endhighlight %}

-Now that we have 2 test classes (*LoginTests* and *HomeTests*).
+Now that we have more than 1 test class (`LoginTests` and `HomeTests`).
 There will be common step methods that we're gonna reuse between them.
-Let's create a base class called *BaseUITests.swift*.
+Let's create a base class called `BaseUITests.swift`.

 {% highlight swift %}
 class BaseUITests: KIFTestCase {